Durian. The king of fruit.

 Although elephants are known to eat durians and pygmy elephants (Elephas maximus borneensis) were present in the study area, they were not observed to help with dispersal.
 Sumatran rhinos (Dicerorhinus sumatrensis), also very likely to be native bona fide dispersers in Sabah, were absent from the study area.
 Most surprisingly, orang utans, long known to be avid consumers of durians and generally deemed to be among its primary dispersers, turned out to be mere seed predators.
 The apes pluck immature durians and eat both aril and seeds, leaving only the seed coats which they spit out after their meal.

-This is somewhat surprising because with their flimsy brown seed coats, durian seeds rely on chemical rather than physical protection (see my post about the ice-cream bean) in the form of toxic fatty acids (e.g. sterculic and malvalic acids) present in the tissue of the storage embryo.
+This is somewhat surprising because with their flimsy brown seed coats, durian seeds rely on chemical rather than physical protection in the form of toxic fatty acids (e.g. sterculic and malvalic acids) present in the tissue of the storage embryo.
 Perhaps orang utans have developed some kind of immunity or their bodies simply tolerate higher doses of these toxins than other animals.
 Toxins aside, durian seeds are highly nutritious, consisting of nearly 50% carbohydrates with little protein and fat.
 Boiling or roasting turns them into an edible starchy treat, a source of food long used by native peoples.

 Another study showed that although tapirs eat durians and could therefore act as bona fide dispersers, the seeds fail to germinate after passing through the animal’s gut.